 We at Custom Crating and Logistics know that special cargo handling is distinct from conventional container transportation.

-With an unrivaled global network and years of experience shipping oversized and heavy shipments, we can deliver your special cargo anywhere in the world.
+With an unrivaled global network and years of experience shipping oversized and heavy shipments, Our Commercial Shipping can deliver your special cargo anywhere in the world.
 Our multilingual team of specialists in special cargo has in-depth knowledge of the difficulties involved and is here to assist you at every stage.

-We can handle large, heavy equipment, the logistics, crating, and packaging requirements for all commercial and industrial market segments.
+We can handle heavy equipment, the logistics, crating and packing requirements for all commercial and industrial market segments.
 We provide crating options for everything you can think of, unlike most pack and ship firms, which have weight and dimension restrictions.
 We have no trouble with things that are too huge, heavy, or expensive for others.

 Get a Free Quote

 Heavy machinery is typically transported using the following three methods:

 Depending on how you want your equipment to deliver and whether it needs specialist shipment due to its unusual size, you will need to decide which modes of transportation to use.
 Flatbed trucking is usually always needed to convey freight to its final destination.
 However, occasionally a combination of these methods may be necessary.